 Protests erupt after Kyrgyzstan arrests opposition leader

-Kyrgyzstan's former President Roza Otunbayeva attends a rally in support of Omurbek Tekebayev, who was arrested early Sunday morning after arriving at the Central Asian country's main airport, in Bishkek, Kyrgyzstan, Sunday, Feb.
-26, 2017.
-Hundreds of people protested Sunday in Kyrgyzstan after authorities detained a prominent opposition leader on fraud and corruption charges that his supporters say are politically motivated.
+In this Oct.
+10, 2010, file photo, Kyrgyzstan's former Parliament Speaker Omurbek Tekebayev, the leader of Ata-Meken party, listens to a question during his news conference in Bishkek, Kyrgyzstan.
+Kyrgyzstan has detained a prominent opposition leader on charges of fraud and corruption, claims that his supporters say are politically motivated.

 |Title